dsksh/coq-smc/README.md

-# A Verified Bounded Model Checker in Coq
+# A SAT-based Model Checking Methods in Coq

+Specification of SMT-based model checking methods in Coq.
+We aim to verify the correctness of the methods.
+Currently formal soundness proofs are included.

 ## Requirements